Bella Hadid Reportedly Responds To Selena Gomez & The Weeknd’s Met Gala PDA

 “Love was in the air at the 2017 #MetGala,” the outlet captioned the photo of Selena and The Weeknd kissing inside the event, which some fans actually tagged Hadid in in the comments section.
 “Last night marked a milestone for [Gomez] and [The Weeknd] as the couple made their official red carpet debut.”

-Notably, what could have been an awkward run-in for Selena, The Weeknd and Bella comes just weeks after Hadid got candid about her breakup with the “Starboy” singer in an interview with Teen Vogue.
+Notably, what could have been an awkward run-in for Selena, The Weeknd, and Bella comes just weeks after Hadid got candid about her breakup with the “Starboy” singer in an interview with Teen Vogue.

 Bella admitted that her breakup with The Weeknd – who she dated for more than a year and a half – took its toll on her, as Hadid revealed in the interview before Selena and the musician went public with their romance that she knew the breakup was going to hurt for a while.